wernsey/rengine/DEVNOTES.md

 It seems that the accepted solution is to not call `luaL_openlibs()` and rather copying and modifying linit.c according to your needs.

+## SDL

+I still have to put audio into the engine.
+At the moment I have SDL_mixer 2.0.0 built, but without any support for additional file formats.

+Docs says `SDL_UpdateTexture()` be slow.
+Do something different.

+## Game

 The scheme of pushing/popping states has some implications on the save game system.
 And on the sprite system I intend to add later.

+## Graphics

 My Bitmap module should have a `#pragma pack()` at the structure declaration.
 The PAK file module should have